 Yes.
 Capital gains and losses from the disposal of shares are excluded from CIT calculation if the company whose shares are alienated meets the following requirements:

-- Is subject and not exempt from CIT, provided the local statutory rate is at least 60% of the Portuguese CIT general rate. - Has held a direct or indirect participation of at least 5% in the share capital or of the voting rights of the Portuguese subsidiary for at least 24 consecutive months. - The entity whose shares are being disposed is not resident or domiciled in a tax haven.
+- Is subject and not exempt from CIT, provided the local statutory rate is at least 60% of the Portuguese CIT general rate. - Has held or commits to hold a direct or indirect participation of at least 10% in the share capital or of the voting rights of the Portuguese subsidiary for at least one year. - The entity whose shares are being alienated is not resident or domiciled in a tax haven.